tayglobal/kydb/README.md

 # Introduction

-This is just a simple wrapper for various NoSQL Database.
-Currently it offers:
+An abstraction layer for NoSQL Database clients.

  * Simple factory.
 A single URL would define the database or union.
  * Caching